viktorfaubl/QuietPrompt/README.md

  ## 🙋 FAQ

  * *Q: * * Is this a Copilot replacement?
- * *A: * * It's not an IDE plugin — it works alongside anything by pulling in prompts from  *your screen, mic or clipboard *.
+ * *A: * * It's not an IDE plugin — it works alongside anything by pulling in prompts from  *your screen, mic or clipboard.

  * *Q: * * Does it work offline?
  * *A: * * Yes.
 Models run locally.
 OCR is also local.